Mahogany Stair Treads

 So I guess the reason that i share this with you, is to give you an appreciation of the difficulty in matching a generic description of “mahogany wood” with a wood floor that is also described generically as a mahogany hardwood flooring.

-(you can see this in the two mahogany pictures to the right.. the top one is much orange in tone and the lower one is much browner.. a common occurrence in the various types of African Mahogany)
+(you can see this in the two mahogany pictures to the right.. the top one has much more orange overtones similar to the sapele, and the lower one is much browner.. a common occurrence in the various types of African Mahogany)

 Santos Mahogany Stair Treads